KinG-Scr3wY-the2Th/algo/docs/troubleshooting.md

 $ sudo ifconfig wlan0 mtu 1438
 ```

-You can also set the `max_mss` variable to a new value in config.cfg, and then redeploy your server rather than reconfigure the current one in-place.
+You can also set the `mtu` variable to a new value in config.cfg, and then redeploy your server rather than reconfigure the current one in-place.

 ### Clients appear stuck in a reconnection loop